MakeSchool-Tutorials/web-7-react-redux-tetris-app/P05-Next-Block/content.md

 # Introduction

 The next block will be displayed in a component that will draw itself as a 4 by 4 grid of grid squares.
+You can reuse the grid square component here.

 ## Challenges

+**Make the Next Block Component**

 Make a new component: './src/components/next-block.js'.